jerry81/codeingame/AI/G15-SmashTheCode/README.md

 - rotate all and just give each color a col
   - worse
 - cpu stacks alternating colors on sides to begin (wont die if skulls drop over the playable board apparently)

+- stack alternating colors on row 0,5,1,4 in that order

+- use 2 and 3 to ff when others are stacked

+- so row 11 is the bottom
+- row 0 is the top